Arundel Gate: Arundel Gate Interchange

 Arundel Gate Interchange is a linear bus station located along both sides of Arundel Gate at its northern end, between Castle Square and Hallam Square.
-It is one of two Travel South Yorkshire Interchanges located in Sheffield City Centre, along with the main bus station at Sheffield Interchange located 150 m to the east on Pond Street.
-As well as Sheffield Interchange, further onward connections are available from Castle Square tram stop on the Sheffield Supertram network, located at the northern end of Arundel Gate; and from Sheffield station, located beyond Sheffield Interchange.
+It is one of two Travel South Yorkshire interchanges located in Sheffield City Centre, along with the main bus station at Sheffield Interchange located 150 m to the east on Pond Street.
+As well as Sheffield Interchange, further onward connections are available from Castle Square tram stop on the South Yorkshire Supertram network, located at the northern end of Arundel Gate; and from Sheffield station, located beyond Sheffield Interchange.

 As well as fifteen roadside bus stops, there is a small Travel South Yorkshire ticket office building located at 30 Arundel Gate, in the middle of the triangle junction between Arundel Gate, Norfolk Street and Milk Street.
 It is a small triangular building constructed primarily of a blue metal frame with large floor-to-ceiling windows, located directly next to the Crucible Theatre.
 The ticket office was opened in 2005, originally featuring staffed ticket desks and paper timetable stands.
 As of 2021, the staffed ticket desks remain, although the paper timetables have now been replaced by automated electronic ticket machines for issuing products onto Travel South Yorkshire smartcards; paper timetables are no longer produced.
 The ticket office is staffed from 07:00 to 19:00 from Monday to Saturday, and does not open on Sundays.
 There is also a free-to-use disability-accessible public toilet located on the outside of the building which is available to use 24 hours a day.

 A refurbishment project to link Arundel Gate Interchange and Sheffield Interchange commenced in 2018 and was completed in 2020.
 The project featured the demolition of a row of shops on Arundel Gate, the pedestrianisation of Esperanto Place and Fitzalan Square and widening of pedestrian walkways along Flat Street and Pond Street, and the creation of a new pedestrian link between the cul-de-sac of Esperanto Place and Arundel Gate at the site of the demolished shop buildings.
 This project created a new high-quality walkway between the two bus stations.

 In response to the COVID-19 pandemic in the United Kingdom, temporary changes were made to Arundel Gate Interchange in order to allow for more effective social distancing at peak times.
 To reduce overcrowding at existing bus stops, two new bus stops were opened on the southbound side of Arundel Gate.
 These new bus stops were numbered AG123 and AG124; this temporary numbering scheme in the hundreds follows on from other temporary bus stops installed across Sheffield City Centre in response to the pandemic, rather than the numbering system of the existing permanent bus stops at Arundel Gate.
 Additionally, the roadway at Arundel Gate was reduced from three lanes wide in the northbound direction to two, allowing the pavement to be widened to increase available pedestrian space at the existing bus stops.